 The Council's main account, which includes all services except Council Housing and the Council's Trading Services.
-The net expenditure on the account is financed from Government Revenue Support Grant, the contribution from the National Non-Domestic Rate Pool and Council Tax.
+The net expenditure on the account is financed from Government Revenue Support Grant, Non-Domestic Rates and Council Tax.

 Government Grants

 Payments by Central Government towards Local Council expenditure.
 They may be specific e.g. Housing Benefits, or general e.g. Revenue Support Grant.